Neolithic Man had none of the mod cons. No television, no central heating, no microwaves. Not even Google Chrome Incognito – am I right guys?

 They suit a posh sausage too.
 As complex characters, flowing with flavour, spiciness, herbal highs and, often, no small amount of yeasty funk, Saisons pair perfectly with pork pimped-up with everything from apple and apricots to pepper, sage, onion, apricot, chilli, thyme, ginger and parsley.

-Dry, herbal and hoppy, Fantome’s Saison is a classic, wonderfully refreshing example that’s terrific with a Toulouse sausage while the fruity aromatics, tight bitterness and sprightly effervescence of Boulevard Tank 7 from Kansas City can cope with anything a curly Cumberland can throw at it.
+Dry, herbal and hoppy, Fantome’s Saison is another classic, wonderfully refreshing example that’s terrific with a Toulouse sausage while the fruity aromatics, tight bitterness and sprightly effervescence of can cope with anything a curly Cumberland can throw at it.

-For something seriously special, try and get your hands on the superb Saison Anniversaire from the Burning Sky Brewery, fermented and aged in French Chardonnay barrels.
-Slightly sour with some funk and fruit flavours, pair with any sausages containing apple or parsley.
+For something seriously special, try and get your hands on the superb Saison Anniversaire from the Burning Sky Brewery, a sensational set-up in East Sussex.
+Fermented and aged in French Chardonnay barrels, it’s fresh and funky and full of rip fruit flavour – and will pair with any sausages containing apple or parsley.

 For buffalo or venison burgers, you’ll need something with a bit more hop oomph– but try and steer clear of the absurd IPAs that taste like a bowl of pot pourri.
 De Ranke is a progressive Belgium brewer whose XX Bitter hails the “Brewers Gold” hop without stripping the enamel from your teeth while Siren Craft Brew’s Soundwave, a ‘West Coast IPA’ brewed in Berkshire, will scrub the palate clean with its resinous, dry finish.